Recognizing Binge Eating May Save Your Life

 - Feeling disgusted with oneself, depressed, or very guilty afterward.

-- The binge eating occurs, once a week for 3 months or more.
+- The episodes occur once a week for 3 months or more.

-- The binge eating is not associated with the recurrent use of inappropriate compensatory behaviors (e.g., purging) as in bulimia nervosa and does not occur exclusively during the course of bulimia nervosa or anorexia nervosa.”
+- The excess eating is not associated with the recurrent use of inappropriate compensatory behaviors (e.g., purging) as in bulimia nervosa and does not occur exclusively during the course of bulimia nervosa or anorexia nervosa.

 Occurrence of Binge Eating

-Binge eating is the most common eating disorder, affecting 2-3% of U.S. adults, most commonly in women age 45-55.
+Binge eating is the most common eating disorder, affecting 2-3% of U.S.. adults.
+It is most common in women age 45-55.
 Three women for every two men have the problem.
 It is seen in older teens, but not usually in children in grade or middle school.

 Dieting Adds Some Risk for Bulimia